engelhard-lab/abcd/README.md

-# Longitudinal prediction of mental health from social environment and brain measures in children
+# Using Artificial Intelligence for Longitudinal Mental Health Prediction in the ABCD Study